iagocduque/mw2md/README.rst

 Use of AI
 =========
   *"Question.
 Are the .py programs AI-generated?
-Did you tell to ChatGPT to generate them and you just copypasted (plagiarized) the final source-code?"*
+Did you tell to ChatGPT to generate them and you just copy-pasted (plagiarized) the final source-code?"*
 Well... yes and no. Please read before overreacting.

-No because, if you observe the source-codes of the .py programs and the way the .rst docs are written, you may notice a lot of aspects that shows amateurism, something that AI wouldn't do.
+No because, if you observe the source-codes of the .py programs, you may notice a lot of aspects that shows amateurism, something that AI wouldn't do.
 If you tell to a chatbot to generate a Python program that does this, it will obviously look way superior.

 And yes because I didn't know to use the "re" library.
-I tried to develop the software by using Python's proper operations for strings, like ``.replace()``, ``.join()``, ``.strip()``, etc. But they would make the source-code look huge, and several regexes (eg.: ``[Sample Text](http://website.io)`` for external links in Markdown) are impossible to handle using the ``.replace()``.
-So I had to rely on a chatbot to learn how to use the "re".
-I chose DeepSeek.
+I tried to develop the software by using Python's proper operations for strings, like ``.replace()``, ``.join()``, ``.strip()``, etc. But they would make the source-code look huge, and several patterns (eg.: ``[Sample Text](http://website.io)`` for external links in Markdown) are impossible to handle using the ``.replace()`` operation.
+It would be possible with the ``[Sample Text](http://website.io)`` isolated string in a variable, changed to ``[http://website.io Sample Text]``, but it is just a string in a huge text stored.

 .. image:: /images/deepseek.svg
    :alt: DeepSeek's logo

-Yes, that **Chinese** chatbot that shaked the market, going as far as making NVIDIA `lose more than half a trillion USD in market value <https://www.forbes.com/sites/dereksaul/2025/01/27/biggest-market-loss-in-history-nvidia-stock-sheds-nearly-600-billion-as-deepseek-shakes-ai-darling/>`_.
+So I had to rely on a chatbot to learn how to use the "re".
+I picked up DeepSeek.
+Yes, **that** Chinese chatbot that shaked the market, going as far as making NVIDIA `lose more than half a trillion USD in market value <https://www.forbes.com/sites/dereksaul/2025/01/27/biggest-market-loss-in-history-nvidia-stock-sheds-nearly-600-billion-as-deepseek-shakes-ai-darling/>`_.

-My decision to use DeepSeek is because, I dunno, I found it superior compared to ChatGPT, Google's Gemini and Copilot.
+My decision to use DeepSeek is because, I dunno, I found it superior compared to ChatGPT, Google's Gemini, Copilot or Claude.
 The former's results from the written prompts say closer to what I think than the latter three.

 License